brillout/wildcard-api/readme.md

        // We assume that your server framework provides an object holding
        // information about the request.
 We denote this object `req`.

-       const requestProps = {
+       // `getApiResponse` requires the HTTP request `url`, `method`, and `body`. const requestProps = {
          url: req.url, // The HTTP request url (or pathname)
          method: req.method, // The HTTP request method (`GET`, `POST`, etc.)
          body: req.body, // The HTTP request body

-         // All requestProps are available to your endpoint functions as `this`.
-         // For example, to access the HTTP request headers in your endpoint functions:
-         headers: req.headers,
        };

+       // The `requestProps` object is available in your endpoint functions as `this`.
+       // For example, you can add the `req.headers` object to `requestProps` to be
+       // able to access it in your endpoint functions as `this.headers`. requestProps.headers = req.headers;

        // We get the HTTP response body, HTTP status code, and the body's content type. const responseProps = await getApiResponse(requestProps);